-On Austria's Pitztal Glacier, 2,800 metres (9,200 feet) above sea level, an oversized grey hut houses a tangle of pipes and huge white vats that looks like a small refinery.
+On Austria’s Pitztal glacier, 2,800 metres (9,200 feet) above sea level, an oversized grey hut houses a tangle of pipes and huge white vats that looks for all the world like a small refinery.

-The technology behind the machine was originally developed to desalinate sea water, and it took 15 years for someone to consider using it to make snow.
+The technology behind the machine was originally developed to desalinate seawater, and it took 15 years for someone to think of using it to make snow.

 A refined version was being used to cool mines in South Africa when a Russian IDE engineer came up with the idea.

-The EUR 2.5 million (CHF 3.8 million, USD 3.7 million) investment allowed Pitztal to increase its ski area threefold in time for the start of the season, and several World Cup ski teams invited to test the snow were impressed.
+The 2.5 million-euro (3.7 million-dollar) investment allowed Pitztal to increase its ski area threefold in time for the start of the season, and several World Cup ski teams invited to test the snow were impressed.

-And the Snowmaker will not replace ordinary snow cannons; it will prepare slopes before the start of the season, while cannons will be responsible for their regular upkeep.
+And the Snowmaker will not replace ordinary snow cannons: its job is to prepare slopes before the start of the season, while cannons will be responsible for their regular upkeep.

 One country that will not be buying a Snowmaker soon is Israel, as its only ski resort, on Mount Hermon in the Golan Heights, lacks the necessary water supply, according to Tessel.

-In Pitztal, supply is guaranteed by two reservoirs holding 49,000 cubic metres of water, mostly melted snow.
+In Pitztal, supply is guaranteed by two reservoirs holding 49,000 cubic metres (1.73 million cubic feet) of water, mostly melted snow.